iiwaasnet/kino/README.md

 [![NuGet kino.Actors](https://badge.fury.io/nu/kino.Actors.svg)](http://badge.fury.io/nu/kino.Actors)
 [![NuGet kino.Rendezvous](https://badge.fury.io/nu/kino.Rendezvous.svg)](http://badge.fury.io/nu/kino.Rendezvous)

-# Kino - framework for building actor-like networks
+# Kino - framework for building Actor-like networks
 *(Project is in development)*
-## In a nutshell

 ![Actors](https://cdn.rawgit.com/iiwaasnet/kino/master/img/Actors.png)

-Original [Actor model](https://en.wikipedia.org/wiki/Actor_model) is very well known. **kino** is an *Actor-like* framework and comes with the following differences.
-A *kino* **Actor** registers itself by declaring message types it can process.
-There is no hierarchy of actors, as well as no logical addresses assigned to them.
+**kino** is an *[Actor] (https://en.wikipedia.org/wiki/Actor_model)-like* framework, built to allow scaling of Actors over the network with low efforts for configuration management.
+A *kino* **Actor** registers itself by declaring message type(s) it can process.
+There is no hierarchy of Actors, as well as no logical addresses assigned to them.
 Actor's message handling method receives one input message and may send one or more output messages, either synchronously or asynchronously.
 It may produce no output as well.
 Actors are hosted by an ActorHost.

 **ActorHost** receives messages and calls corresponding Actor's handler based on the message type (and version).
 All Actors, hosted by the same **ActorHost**, share same receiving thread.
 This means that until previously fetched message is processed by an Actor, the next one will be waiting in the queue.
 ActorHost is a unit of in-proc scaling.

 ![ActorHost](https://cdn.rawgit.com/iiwaasnet/kino/master/img/ActorHost.png)